edkrueger/eco395m-2022-fall/projects/final-project.md

 * Making an application or dashboard in Flask
 * Making and deploying a dashboard as a static site
 * Using the ORM part of SQLAlchemy
-* Use Dask or Spark to process larger datasets
+* Use a faster library (CUDF, Polars, Dask, Spark, etc.) to process larger datasets
 * Take advantage of Postgres' Full-text search
 * Take advantage of Postgres' GIS capabilities
 * Schedule scraper to run periodically by deploying